hg-xnb/tft-esp32-console/README.md

 # ```console``` for TFT 2.2" ILI9225 screen with esp32

-Too lazy too write anything...
+Too lazy to write anything...

 ## Note